 You give your canine clients so much love.
 Your business deserves the same level of TLC.
 Good dog boarding insurance keeps your investment (and the pups!) protected, without needing to worry about a potential lawsuit.

-Commercial general liability insurance (CGL) is the official name for what many call “slip and fall insurance” or, more simply, business insurance.
+General liability coverage is what many call “slip and fall insurance” or, more simply, business insurance.
 General liability insurance is designed for accidents that cause bodily injury, property damage, and personal and advertising injury to third parties., It also provides the investigation and legal defense for those types of claims brought against you and your business.

 Here are some example scenarios that would fall under a general liability policy.

-- Bodily injury — While dropping their dog off at your boarding facility, one of your human customers slips and falls on urine from a canine customer in your lobby.
+- Third-party, non-employee bodily injury — While dropping their dog off at your boarding facility, one of your human customers slips and falls on urine from a canine customer in your lobby.
 If they need medical treatment and expect you to pay for it, your policy could cover the cost of your liabilities.

-- Property damage — One of your employees accidentally spills liquid on a customer’s expensive dog bed during routine cleaning.
+- Third-party property damage — One of your employees accidentally spills liquid on a customer’s expensive dog bed during routine cleaning.
 The dog bed gets destroyed and the customer has to replace it.
 Then, they want you to cover their replacement costs.

 - Personal and advertising injury — A freelancer you hired to design your company website and logo copied them from another dog boarder in town.
 If that dog boarder sues you for copyright infringement, you could be on the hook for handling an expensive lawsuit.